W. L. Weller Special Reserve Review

 FYI, Chestnut Farms Bourbon costs well over $60.00 a bottle.
-Yep.
-You have GOT to be kidding me.
 Always do your research BEFORE you buy, folks.

 Why the story?
 Allow me to explain.
 Down towards the bottom of the shelf is a curious, bulbous looking bottle you’ll never hear about labeled W. L. Weller Special Reserve.
 Weller has a small distribution but can be found in most states.
 Think of Weller as a heritage brand.
 The brand’s namesake, William Laure Weller, was the first (claimed) bourbon producer to replace the ever American Rye with Wheat (a softer, sweeter grain) in the mash bill.
-Perhaps the best thing about Weller SR is that you can score a bottle for around $20.00.
-Another plus is that, quite frankly, Weller SR is a pretty damn good bourbon with expert distillation and oak management.
+Perhaps the best thing about Weller SR is that you can score a bottle for around $25.
+And the fact that a world class reputation of quality follows the bottle wherever it may go is a big plus too.
 Low price point plus quality juice equals a value buy you can’t beat.
-Next time the clerk recommends Brand X to score a kick back, ask them to point you towards the legit brands for a fair price.
+Next time the clerk recommends Brand X, politely ask them to point you towards the legit brands for a fair price.
+Or not.
+Up to you.
 On to our review…

 Nose– Balanced and mellow with buttery vanilla and caramel sweetness.
 Granny smith apples, cloves and blackberry fruit.
 Candied toffee and white cake.
 Opens up very nicely.